twiecki/WhileMyMCMCGentlySamples/content/2014-08-22-hacking-academia.md

 The SciFoo discussion was excellent, as was the weekend as a whole: I would like to take this chance to thank O'Reilly Media, Digital Science, Nature Publishing Group, and Google for making it all possible.

 Nearly a year after my *Brain Drain* brain dump, I am thrilled to see that there are so many good people thinking about and working on these problems, and so many real solutions both in process and on the horizon.
-While the lure of a well-funded tech industry will doubtless still attract a steady stream of scientists away from their academic research, I'm heartened by the fact that there is so much focused effort to carve-out good niches within academia for those researchers who are best equipped for success in modern data-intensive science.
+While the lure of a well-funded tech industry will doubtless still attract a steady stream of scientists away from their academic research, I'm heartened to see such focused effort toward carving-out niches within academia for those who have so much to contribute.